 If you know your audience well, you can roughly predict the kinds of things they might search for.
 You can anticipate their queries and help them find more relevant results.

-Custom Search enables you append search terms to your users' queries, redirect users to another website or search engine, and create synonyms of your users' queries.
-The first two features are implemented through refinements, which your users can apply or ignore; while the synonym features act on your users' queries without requiring any user action.
+Programmable Search Engine enables you append search terms to your users' queries and create synonyms of your users' queries.
+The first feature is implemented through refinements, which your users can apply or ignore; while the synonym features act on your users' queries without requiring any user action.

 Appending Search Queries with Refinement Labels